by Jenny Leigh Hodgins

-I switched my piano performance degree to music composition because I loved making up music more than performing.
+In college, I switched my piano performance degree to music composition because I loved making up music more than performing.
 I taught piano for years in my private piano studio, many youth facilities, and even an 11-year stint as an elementary music and chorus educator in Florida.
-I taught both private and piano group lessons, using a mix of note-reading, ear-training, and rote-playing with students from ages 4-90.
+I taught private and piano group lessons, using a mix of note-reading, ear training, and rote-playing with students ages 4-90.

-I’m also a composer of piano-based music, produced a musical theater CD of my original songs, and scored half a dozen short films with piano-based orchestral music.
+I'm also a composer of piano-based music, produced a musical theater CD of my original songs, have written three short musicals, and scored half a dozen short films with piano-based orchestral music.
 I LOVE music!
-Music loves me.

-Three years ago, after my Dad passed away, I left my 30-year piano and music education and performance career to move back to my home state of Kentucky as a caregiver for my 81-year Mom while running my online biz.
+Three years after my Dad passed away, I left my 30-year piano and music education and performance career to move back to my home state of Kentucky as a caregiver for my 83-year Mom while running my online biz.

 Enough about me!

-I am excited to be hosting my 2-Day Essential Piano Basics Masterclass in the New & Returning Piano Learners Facebook Group on July 29 & 30 If you want to attend the Masterclass, sign up here!
+I am excited to have launched the New & Returning Piano Learners Facebook Group!
+If you want to join our supportive community, sign up here!